 DAVID MALLAMUD (Music)

 David recently collaborated with Playwright Philip Dawkins on Dr. Seuss’s The Sneetches: The Musical, which premiered in February at the Children’s Theatre Company in Minneapolis.
-His musical Flight School was produced this past spring in NYC (Vital Theatre) and is currently touring China.
+His musical Flight School, (written with Joshua Cohen and Cara Lustik) was produced this past spring in NYC (Vital Theatre) and is currently touring China and the US.
 His CD, The Wild & Whimsical Worlds of David Mallamud (Broadway Records) received a Broadway World Album Award for Best New Compilation.
 David also recently worked with Mike Mills (of R.E.M. fame), arranging and composing additional music for his Concerto for Rock Band and Violin (Orange Mountain Music).
-His current projects include a new adaptation of Treasure Island with Joshua Cohen, a new musical with Emmy-nominated Librettist Alisa Hauser, and Dangerous: The Pentagon Papers with librettist Len Schiff - this winter they will continue working on it at the MacDowell Colony in New Hampshire.
-His orchestral music has been performed by the New World, Harrisburg, and Albany symphonies.
+His current projects include a new adaptation of Treasure Island with Joshua Cohen, a new musical with Emmy-nominated Librettist Alisa Hauser, and Dangerous: The Pentagon Papers with librettist Len Schiff.
+His orchestral music has been performed by the New World, Harrisburg, and Albany symphonies, among others.

 STEPHEN NACHAMIE (Director SDC)

 Stephen is an award winning New York based director.
 He is at home directing both plays and musicals.
 His work has been seen on Broadway, Off-Broadway, Regionally, Internationally and on Film.

 Broadway: SHE LOVES ME (2016 Tony Winning Broadway Revival – Associate Director)